dhisana-ai/gtm-ai-tools/README.md

 docker run -p 8080:8080 gtm-ai-tools
 ```

-Open <http://localhost:8080> in your browser to access the app which provides a
+Open <http://localhost:8080> in your browser to access the app.
+The interface
-simple interface for describing and running workflows as well as editing your
-environment variables.

-The homepage now offers two options:
+now separates utilities and workflows into two pages:

 1. **Run a Utility** – choose an available tool by its description and provide
    the command‑line parameters.
 If a utility requires a CSV input you can upload
    the file directly in the form.
 When a utility produces a CSV output a
    download link will be displayed.
 Plain text output is shown in the page.
-2. **Build My Own Workflow** – describe a workflow in free text.
-The current
+2. **Build My Own Workflow** – supply a name and instructions.
+The Codex CLI
-   implementation simply previews the text or flashes that the workflow would
-   run; additional functionality can be added later.
+   creates a new utility script in the `utils/` directory and adds it to the
+   application.

 ## Utility reference